ociu/sphinx-traceability-extension/CONTRIBUTING.md

 There should always be few issues opened for new features, otherwise you are also more than welcome to create some on your own suggestions.
-The `help wanted` label indicates that it is easy enough task for anyone to start, so go and pick up the feature you feel most excited by and start implementing it.
+The `help wanted` label indicates that it is easy enough task for anyone to start, so go and pick up the feature you feel most excited about and start implementing it.

 Quality of Contribution
 -----------------------